Friday, March 09, 2012

 For the next two days, the "Gone Too Soon" blogathon will be taking place here in blogland.
 A way of remembering the many stars who left this world much too soon, this great event is being hosted by Comet over Hollywood.
 Since the star I am remembering during the blogathon is the fabulous Montgomery Clift, I decided now was the perfect time to re-work one of my very earliest posts (which I did before I had even one blog reader).
 So, in honor of Mr. Clift...

 A Place in the Sun, from 1951, is a powerful romantic drama starring Montgomery Clift, Elizabeth Taylor, and Shelley Winters.
-Not a feel-good movie in the least, this fabulous film is high on my list of all-time favorites.
+Winner of six Academy Awards and nominated for three more, this fabulous film is high on my list of all-time favorites.
 In fact, it's very near the top, coming in anywhere from #1 to #3 (depending on my mood).
 I absolutely love this movie and could watch it every couple of months.
 It's one of those films which I always hope has a different ending than the one it has.

 Montgomery Clift is George Eastman, a rather down on his luck young man from the wrong side of the tracks.
 He arrives in town and at the home of his wealthy uncle, who owns a factory.
 Though the uncle had told George to look him up if he ever came to town, it is quite obvious that the older man never really expected George to do that.
 Feeling obligated, though, he gives his nephew a job at his factory---with the strict instruction to not fraternize with the employees.
 Not really accepted by his wealthy relatives, though, George is lonely and soon finds himself spending time with factory worker Alice Tripp (Shelley Winters).